 Pay your premium in an annual lump sum

-Paying annually instead of by instalments (fortnightly or monthly) can help you pay a lower premium and avoid any administration fees with certain insurers.
+Paying annually instead of by monthly instalments can help you pay a lower premium and avoid instalment processing fees.
 While this option may not be suitable for all insurance customers, it may be worth it to those who can afford a one-off payment each year.

 Valued Pet Insurance

 Budget Direct provides cover for all orthopaedic conditions, including ones not covered by some other insurers (sub-limits, waiting periods, and exclusions apply).
 This means that you won’t need to worry about having to cover the entire surgery bill, as Budget Direct will reimburse you, up to the limits and terms stated in your Pet Insurance policy.

 With Budget Direct you can get a discount on your first year’s premium for a new policy purchased online.
 To qualify for our 15%^ online discount you must start your pet insurance quote online.
 T&Cs apply.